Robbie-Palmer/personal-blog/_posts/2020-07-25-why-you-should-not-buy-a-house.md

 You cannot be any more diversified than that.

-Just as it's highly risky to invest only in a single company, it is highly risky to only invest in a single house.
+Everyone knows it's risky to buy stocks in a single company.

+Everyone ignores that it's risky to invest in a single house.

 ### Liquidity